Electron Engine ™

 19Ohms

-Ground Lift Option (GND jumpers)
+Ground Lift Option with Jumpers Gnd

 Needle damping Setting